The Sirhowy Valley Walk

 Stage 3, Thursday 24 October 2002: Bryn Serth to Torpantau, 10 miles

 Two great swathes of moorland, Merthyr Common and Mynydd Llangynidr, separate the Tredegar area from the Beacons proper.
 Neither sees many walkers as they are navigationally difficult, relatively flat with few paths.
 Proper walking then.
-My route took me along a former mineral railway to Trefil (another pub shut at lunchtimes!) and over Merthyr Common (a Hewitt, the first of the walk).
+My route took me along a former mineral railway to Trefil (another pub shut at lunchtimes; it’s now a restaurant, apparently) and over Merthyr Common (a Hewitt, the first of the walk).
+It’s not possible to see the summit from the valley, and there’s no obvious ridge to it, so when my compass bearing hit directly on the summit cairn I was dead chuffed.

 From here I dropped down and around the western edge of the (disused) northern group of Trevil Quarries, then over Pant y Creigiau to the car park near what was once Torpantau station.
 My 1996 Harveys map showed the southern quarries as disused – in 2002, they most certainly were not – a rare lapse for this excellent mapmaker.